 Coming off a cancelled campaign in 2014, Lindgren built confidence in this young program that posted a 1-6 mark the previous season.
 He hopes to continue recruiting and begin building the UD men’s lacrosse team in the upcoming years.

-Lindgren coached junior Ryan Murphy, who set the career and single-season records for the Dallas program with 301 and 438, respectively.
+Lindgren coached junior Ryan Murphy, who set the career and single-season save records for the Dallas program with 438 and 301 saves, respectively.
 Murphy also boasts the most saves-per-game with 19.67 in the NCAA Division III rankings.
 Fellow teammate Matthew Cyr garnered 49 points to notch the individual season record in that category.

 Lindgren served previously as the head coach for the University of Northen Colorado.
 Since Aug.
 2013, Lindgren worked as a head coach of Wheel Chair Lacrosse Denver, demonstrating his passion for the sport carries no bounds.